3 Expert Tips to Make the Most of Camping with a Dog0 comments

 3. Dog Friendly ~ It's not just for hotel rooms anymore!

 When you’re looking to beat the heat, swimming is a good option.
-Although many swimming pools are closed, there may be a river, lake, or stream near your campsite for you and your dog to play in.
-With SpotOn, you won’t need to worry about your dog venturing too far out into the water – you can build a map that includes the water (check out our article on the Pause feature for more info on that!) and the SpotOn collar is waterproof to IP67 standards.
+Although many swimming pools won't allow dogs, there may be a river, lake, or stream near your campsite for you and your dog to play in.
+With SpotOn, you won’t need to worry about your dog venturing too far out into the water – you can build a fence that includes the water (check out our article on the Pause feature for more info on that!) and the SpotOn collar is waterproof to IP67 standards.

 If you enjoy spending time out on the water, you may want to invest in some life jackets for both of you.
-In addition to making your good boy more buoyant, the bright colors of life jackets like Outward Hound’s Stanley Sport Life Jacket will also help you keep an eye on him in the water, and the double handles allow you to lift him easily and quickly if the situation calls for it.
+In addition to making your pup more buoyant, the bright colors of life jackets like Outward Hound’s Stanley Sport Life Jacket will help you keep an eye on your pup in the water, and the double handles allow you to lift them easily and quickly if the situation calls for it.
+Just make sure the water is algae free and safe for swimming before diving in.

 If you’re planning to take your dog on a hike while you’re out camping, make sure your dog is able to hike safely – not all breeds are created equal!
 For some breeds – like beagles and dachshunds, it’s not safe for them to exercise on an incline, as they can be prone to intervertebral disc disease and arthritis of the back… so keep that pooch on flat ground!
 Certain breeds can be more sensitive to heat, too, so be sure to be conscious of this.
 No matter what breed your pooch is, make sure you bring along ample drinking water and scout out some shady places to rest.